You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 Understanding Binary and Nonbinary Genders

 Gender is not strictly binary, and while some transgender people are binary in their gender identity and expression, others may express their gender as nonbinary, agender, genderfluid, and many more.
-Nonbinary people often prefer to identify outside binary categories of gender, whereas binary transgender people usually want to be accepted simply as men or women.
+Nonbinary people often prefer to identify outside binary categories of gender, whereas binary transgender people often want to be accepted simply as men or women.

 Sexuality